Graham Cox (footballer, born 1959)

-Graham Paul Cox (born 30 April 1959) is an English retired football who played as a goalkeeper in the Football League for Brentford and Aldershot.
+Graham Paul Cox (30 April 1959 – 17 May 2024) was an English footballer who played as a goalkeeper in the Football League for Brentford and Aldershot.

 Career

 Brentford

 A goalkeeper, Cox joined Brentford as an apprentice during the 1975–76 pre-season.
 He made his debut in a 3–1 Fourth Division defeat to AFC Bournemouth on 1 January 1977.
 He also played in the following matches against Colchester United and Crewe Alexandra and conceded seven goals.
 With the team leaking goals, Crystal Palace keeper Tony Burns was brought in on loan, which ended Cox's involvement in the first team in the 1976–77 season.
-Cox signed his first professional contract in April 1977, but his final competitive appearance for the Bees came on 26 September 1977 in a 1–1 draw with Stockport County and he departed the club at the end of the 1978–79 season.
+Cox signed his first professional contract in April 1977, but his final competitive appearance for the Bees came on 26 September 1977 in a 1–1 draw with Stockport County.
+He joined Southern League Premier Division strugglers Margate on loan in September 1978 and made one appearance as cover for regular goalkeeper Steve Bowtell.
+Cox departed Brentford at the end of the 1978–79 season.

-Margate (loan)

-Cox joined Southern League Premier Division strugglers Margate on loan in September 1978 and made one appearance as cover for regular goalkeeper Steve Bowtell.

-Non-League football
+Later career

 After his release from Brentford in 1979, Cox dropped into non-League football and played for Wokingham Town, Addlestone & Weybridge Town, Hillingdon Borough and South Ascot.

-Aldershot

-Cox made a return to the Football League with Aldershot in January 1985 and made 16 Fourth Division appearances before his departure in 1986.
+He made a return to the Football League with Aldershot in January 1985 and made 16 Fourth Division appearances before departing in 1986.

-Slough Town (loan and permanent signing)

 Cox joined Isthmian League Premier Division club Slough Town on loan in October 1985 and made 12 appearances before suffering a double arm fracture and a broken collarbone in a league match versus Sutton United on 23 November.
 After recovering, he joined the Rebels permanently in April 1986 and made the last of a further 22 appearances in November that year.
 He stayed on at the club and became assistant manager.